New York State College of Agriculture and Life Sciences at Cornell University: Rankings and admission

 With an admission rate of 11.5% for the fall of 2018, admission into the college is extremely competitive and in the middle relative to the other colleges at Cornell.

 Additional programs and facilities

 The Agriculture Quadrangle

-The Agriculture Quadrangle (Ag Quad) is a grouping of buildings dedicated to programs offered by the NYS College of Agriculture and Life Sciences.
+The Agriculture Quadrangle (Ag Quad) is a grouping of buildings dedicated to programs offered by the College of Agriculture and Life Sciences.
 The oldest building on the quad is Caldwell Hall (1913).
 The Plant Science Building (1931), and Warren Hall (1931), flank the art deco style Albert R. Mann Library (1952).
 A newer Kennedy and Roberts Halls replaced the original 1906 building, and The Computing and Communications Center (1912) was formerly Comstock Hall).
 These buildings are owned by New York State, which pays for their construction and maintenance.